alz254/monty/README.md

 # 16. Holberton #advanced

-Write a Brainf*ck script that prints Holberton, followed by a new line.
+Write a Brainf*ck script that prints School, followed by a new line.

     All your Brainf*ck files should be stored inside the bf sub directory You can install the bf interpreter to test your code: sudo apt-get install bf
     Read: Brainf*ck

-julien@ubuntu:~/monty/bf$ bf 1000-holberton.bf
+julien@ubuntu:~/monty/bf$ bf 1000-school.bf
 Holberton
 julien@ubuntu:~/monty/bf$